This page was originally set up to support patients whilst surgeries stood down non-urgent work for the accelerated covid vaccine booster roll-out.

 Please review this table.
 If you have mostly symptoms indicating you might be seriously ill, please contact us.

-PLEASE NOTE: This page cannot list all possible symptoms that might indicate serious illness.
+This page cannot list all possible symptoms that might indicate serious illness.
 If you are unsure or concerned that you might be or are becoming seriously ill, please contact us.

 Less likely to be seriously ill |